mariam932/React-App/README.md

 # React-App
-Add items to list and Delete items from list
+Add items to list and Delete items from list using React js